Battlemorph

-Battlemorph is a 1995 shooter video game developed by Attention to Detail and published by Atari Corporation for the Atari Jaguar CD.
+Battlemorph is a 1995 shooter video game developed by Attention to Detail (ATD) and published by Atari Corporation for the Atari Jaguar CD.
 It is the sequel to Cybermorph (1993), a pack-in game for the Atari Jaguar.
-Taking place 30 years after the events of the original game, the player pilots the morphing infiltration fighter War Griffon in an extermination mission against the Pernitia empire, who plans to launch a full-scale invasion to eradicate humanity and take over the galaxy after being pushed back into their home planet.
+Taking place 30 years after the events of the original game, the player pilots the morphing infiltration fighter War Griffon in an extermination mission against the Pernitia empire, which plans to launch a full-scale invasion to eradicate humanity and take over the galaxy after being pushed back to their home planet.
 The player is tasked with various objectives, while fighting against enemies and bosses, across eight galaxy clusters in order to liberate them from control of the empire.

-Battlemorph was pitched by Attention to Detail to Atari after the launch of Cybermorph, being announced in 1994 as one of the first upcoming titles for the Jaguar CD add-on.
+Battlemorph was pitched by ATD to Atari after the launch of Cybermorph, being announced in 1994 as one of the first upcoming titles for the Jaguar CD add-on.
 The team wanted to make a sequel and implement ideas that they were not able to include, while also using techniques learned late during development of the first game to improve the experience.
-The game received generally favorable reception from critics; praise was given to the sountrack, ability to traverse across any terrain, and overall improvements made over Cybermorph, though some felt mixed regarding its presentation, visuals, and controls.
-Retrospective commentary has been equally favorable and is cited as one of the best games for the platform.
+It received generally favorable reception from critics; praise was given to the soundtrack, ability to traverse any terrain, and overall improvements made over Cybermorph, though some felt mixed regarding its presentation, visuals, and controls.
+Retrospective commentary has been equally favorable and is cited as one of the best games for the Jaguar.